nushell/nushell.github.io/book/line_editor.md

 ### Until type

 To complete this keybinding tour we need to discuss the `until` type for event.
 As you have seen so far, you can send a single event or a list of events.
-And as we have seen, wWhen a list of events is sent, each and everyone of them is processed.
+And as we have seen, when a list of events is sent, each and everyone of them is processed.

 However, there maybe cases when you want to assign different events to the same keybinding.